 Consistent data is key

 Survey data is highly time sensitive and become obsolete quickly.
 Therefore, the first key criteria to look for in a salary survey is up-to-date data.
-Africa HR Solutions is partnering with Birches Group to provide the most reliable data across Africa.
+Africa HR Solutions is partnering with Emergence Growth to provide the most reliable data across Africa.
 Data is gathered throughout the year to ensure consistency and released thrice a year for each country in Africa.
 Custom reports can be prepared for any job in any African market.